A question was asked:

 I feel that the purpose of my training is to enrich all aspects of life's experience.
 For those on a spiritual path, the method is useful, for those who are not, still equally useful.
 Concepts like insight and truth are non-denominational. :)

 'Natural' means arising from our genetic and cultural inheritance.
 The work is to discover these relations for ourselves.
 The joy is in the expression of these relations through thought and action.
 Hard work results in profound insight.
-'Grace' connotes dignity and composure under stress. especially when taken in context with 'Power'.
+'Grace' connotes dignity and composure under stress. especially when taken in context with 'power'.
 'Power' is central to complete and nuanced understanding of the phrase.
-Subscribe to my podcast for more.
+This is a big topic.
+I’ll post more.

 Good question, thank you.